Bucks County Community College

 Bucks County Community College (Bucks) is a public community college in Bucks County, Pennsylvania.
 Founded in 1964, Bucks has three campuses and online courses: a main campus in Newtown, an "Upper Bucks" campus in the town of Perkasie, and a "Lower Bucks" campus in the town of Bristol.
 There are also various satellite facilities located throughout the county.
 The college offers courses via face-to-face classroom-based instruction, eLearning classes offered completely online (often referred to as distance learning), and in hybrid (blended) modes that combine face-to-face instruction with online learning.
 The college is accredited by the Middle States Commission on Higher Education.

 History

 The main Newtown campus is located on a former estate that Bucks County acquired in very early 1965 from Temple University, which had inherited it from Stella Elkins Tyler, a wealthy benefactor, only two years before.
 The George F. Tyler Mansion houses administrative offices.
 It was added to the National Register of Historic Places in 1987.

+In 1968, about 200 students participated in a protest after the president of the college canceled a planned speech by gay rights activist Dick Leitsch.
+It is notable as one of only two gay rights protests to occur on a college campus prior to the 1969 Stonewall riots.